Applying Aeroponics Technology to Cannabis Cultivation

 - Cannabis oil production licence from Health Canada.

 - Lease options for two retail locations in Ontario.

 - Management team led by family with three generations of agricultural and cannabis cultivation experience

-- 45 to 50 percent of shares held by management, friends and family
+- 40 percent of shares held by management, friends and family

 JWC GrowthStorm™ Growing Methodology

 The JWC founders have been working for years on developing a proprietary cultivation method.
 In 2017, having researched the innovative technology, the company developed a four-step growth methodology that uses aeroponics to develop high-quality, cost-effective crops.

 GrowthSTORM™ has four steps, which include the following: cloning; the aeroponics production platform; trimming and drying; and analytics and automation.